bounswe/bounswe2018group7/app/backend/hiStoryBackend/README.md

 #### ABOUT ENVIRONMENT VARIABLES
 There are several variables in `hiStoryBackend/settings.py` that you might need to know about:
 * `DEBUG`: By default, the project runs in debug mode.
-To turn it off set this to a` False` equivalent (in Python) value (e.g. the empty string)
+To turn it off, set this to a` False` equivalent (in Python) value (e.g. the empty string).

-* `DATABASE_URL`: By default, the porject uses `Sqlite3` as its database.
+* `DATABASE_URL`: By default, the project uses `Sqlite3` as its database.
 To use another database system, set this variable.

 * `SITE_URL`: The url of the server on which the project runs.
 Default is local (`http://127.0.0.1:8000/`)